BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 {% endhighlight %}

 The tuple `{GameOfLife.TaskSupervisor, GameOfLife.NodeManager.random_node}` tells `Task.Supervisor` that we want to use task supervisor with the name `GameOfLife.TaskSupervisor` and we want to run the process on the node returned by `GameOfLife.NodeManager.random_node` function.

+# Create node manager for task supervisor

+Let's start with something simple just to see if we can distribute work across nodes in the cluster.
+We assume each new process created by task supervisor will be assigned randomly to one of the connected nodes.
+Each node should be equally overloaded with the assumption that each task is pretty similar and all nodes are machines with the same configuration and overload.

+{% highlight elixir %}
+# lib/game_of_life/node_manager.ex
+defmodule GameOfLife.NodeManager do
+  def all_nodes do
+    [Node.self | Node.list]
+  end

+  def random_node do
+    all_nodes |> Enum.random
+  end
+end
+{% endhighlight %}

+Our node manager has `random_node/0` function which returns the name of a random node connected to the cluster.
+Basically, that's it.
+Simple solution should be enough for now.